learn-co-curriculum/phase-4-rails-resources-update/README.md

 using `PATCH /birds/:id`.
 We also saw how to break RESTful conventions and create a custom route.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. Under what circumstances does it make sense to create a custom route?
+2. What are the advantages and disadvantages of using custom routes?

 ## Resources

 - [Active Record Migrations][active record migrations]